hashicorp/terraform-provider-azurerm/website/docs/r/monitor_data_collection_rule.html.markdown

 * `name` - (Required) The name which should be used for this data source.
 This name should be unique across all data sources regardless of type within the Data Collection Rule.

 * `streams` - (Required) Specifies a list of streams that this data source will be sent to.
 A stream indicates what schema will be used for this data and usually what table in Log Analytics the data will be sent to.
-Possible values include but not limited to `Microsoft-Event`,and `Microsoft-WindowsEvent`, `Microsoft-RomeDetectionEvent`, and `Microsoft-SecurityEvent`.

 ## Attributes Reference